WINDY-WINDWARD/LogSeq_notes/pages/Cloud Services.md

 				- protect your websites from DDOS attacks
 				- secure your application
 			- ### CloudFront
-				- Fast broad network of edge locations and cloudfront caches
+				- Fast broad network of edge locations and cloud-front caches copies of content close to the end users